OarisaR/Scrapbook/README.md

 This generates an optimized build in the `build/` directory, ready for static hosting.

-## Deployment

-This project is a static single-page application and can be deployed to any static hosting provider, including:

-- GitHub Pages
-- Vercel
-- Netlify
-- DigitalOcean App Platform

-Ensure environment-specific ESLint rules pass (`npm run build` will fail on unresolved warnings in CI environments) before deploying.

-## Roadmap / Known Limitations

-- Scrapbook state is currently held in memory only and does not persist across page reloads or devices.
-Persisting entries (e.g. via `localStorage`, IndexedDB, or a backend service) is a planned improvement, particularly given the use of image uploads for polaroids.
-- Cross-device syncing would require a backend and authentication layer, which is not currently implemented.

 ## Attribution

 Background music: [Chilltape FM](https://pixabay.com/users/chilltapefm-51086477/) via [Pixabay](https://pixabay.com/).

-## License

-Specify your project's license here (e.g. MIT, ISC, or proprietary).